Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Conclusions

-\proj allows evaluating tiled manycore architectures with different hierarchical organizations, network topologies, and memory integrations.
-It also supports various parallelization strategies (do-all and task-based) and communication primitives (e.g., message-passing and reduction trees).
-Moreover, \proj enables exploring the optimal balance between resources dedicated to compute, memory and network, for different target metrics and application domains. \proj comes with a benchmark of eight memory- and communication-intensive applications and ten datasets of several sizes and characteristics. \proj also includes two data visualization tools to facilitate the analysis of the simulation results.
+\proj is a simulation framework aimed to explore the design space of scale-out architectures for communication-intensive applications like graph analytics and sparse linear algebra.
+It supports simulating a class of tiled manycore architectures with different hierarchical organizations, network topologies, and memory integrations.
+It also supports evaluating various parallelization strategies (do-all and task-based) and communication primitives (e.g., message-passing and reduction trees).
+As demonstrated via a case study, \proj is well suited to explore the optimal balance between resources dedicated to compute, memory and network, for different application domains and target metrics (e.g., performance, power and cost).

+The distinguishing factor of \proj is its scalability in the challenging domain of data-dependent and communication-intensive applications, which requires functional simulation (since the execution depends on the data) as well as modeling the communication cycle by cycle.
+To demonstrate that, we simulated applications with billion-element datasets parallelized with up to a million processing units and presented the simulation times and throughput metrics.
+We achieve this scalability by optimizing the design and parallelization of the simulator for the target class of tiled manycore architectures.

-We have created the scripts for the artifact evaluation of the experiments presented in this paper.
-Our \repository includes the \proj simulation framework, applications, datasets and visualization tools; we are planning to document these further with the publication of this paper to allow researchers to explore the design space of scale-out manycore architecture as well as extend it with their own novel techniques.
+The \proj framework is open-source and available at our \repository, including the simulator, applications, datasets, and visualization tools.
+It also contains the scripts to reproduce the experiments presented in this paper and other case studies, as a tutorial to allow researchers to explore the design space of scale-out manycore architectures.
 Future work on the simulator itself includes multi-node MPI parallelization and support for low-diameter cluster interconnects, to enable simulating even larger systems.